Pope Eugene I

-Pope Eugene I (Eugenius I; died 2 June 657) was the bishop of Rome from 10 August 654 to his death.
+Pope Eugene I (Eugenius I; died 2 June 657) was the bishop of Rome from 10 August 654 to his death on 2 June 657.
 He was chosen to become Pope after the deposition and banishment of Martin I by Emperor Constans II over the dispute about Monothelitism.

 Unusual election

 Eugene was a Roman from the Aventine, son of Rufinianus.
 He was brought up in the Church's ministry, and was already an elderly priest when a dispute flared up between the papacy in Rome, which opposed the monothelite teachings, and the imperial government in Constantinople, which supported it.
 As a result, Pope Martin I was deposed by Emperor Constans II and carried off from Rome on 18 June 653, eventually ending up banished to Cherson.
 Little is known about what happened in Rome after Martin's departure, but it was typical in those days for the Holy See to be governed by the archpriest and archdeacon.
 Martin hoped that a successor would not be elected while he lived, but the imperial court exerted pressure on Rome through the exarch of Ravenna.
-On 10 August 654, Eugene was appointed the new pope.
-Martin, though disappointed, seems to have acceded.
+On 10 August 654, Eugene was appointed the new pope, to which Martin acceded.
 The imperial government believed that Eugene would be cooperative and ratified his election.